kenzaelkouhen/Ghost-app/README.md

 - Hashicorp Terraform and AWS Toolkit extension
 - Optional: AWS CLI
 - An AWS account where you need to create a dummy user with AdministratorAccess Policy.
 Copy the access and secret key somewhere safe to use it later.
-- Default output format json for the aws configure step.
+- Default output format json for the aws configure step and default region us-east-1.

 Steps to deploy the Infrastructure Application to AWS and open it in your browser: